-Prototyping is always helpful before jumping into the final designs, you can rapidly iterate many things on client requirements without paying attention to pixel details and it saves time in the future by allowing you to have better grip at the UI Stage.
+Prototyping is always helpful before jumping into the final designs, you can rapidly iterate many things on client requirements without paying attention to pixel details and it saves time in the future by allowing you to have a better grip at the UI Stage.
 I created the Mobile and Desktop prototypes to be more clear about what we are going to design.

 Carets already knew what they are looking for and they wanted to stay with their existing brand color (I agreed) but I just wanted to improve the color tone of their gold.
-We explored some gold tones and selected one of it.
+We explored some gold tones and selected one of them.

 Here you can browse the website www.caretsco.com